-General Fund - Dumpsters and polycarts held for resale and street supplies \$ 63,095 Utility - Treatment supplies, meters and parts 40,182 Municipal Recreation Area - Merchandise & Concessions 2,726 Airport Fuel Fund - Airplane fuel 8,693 Total Inventories \$114,696 and shall have the additional leave added to vacation leave for the following year.
-The liability for vacation pay included in these financial statements includes such sick leave accrued to December 31, 2008.
+General Fund - Dumpsters and polycarts held for resale and street supplies \$ 42,585 Utility - Treatment supplies, meters and parts 47,594 Municipal Recreation Area - Merchandise & Concessions 1,806 Airport Fuel Fund - Airplane fuel 2,566 Total Inventories \$ 94,551

-M. Compensated Absences
+Compensated Absences

 By ordinance, the Town's policy regarding vacation time is to not let it accumulate beyond one year, although some exceptions are made upon approval of management.
 Any unused vacation time is paid upon termination.
-Also by ordinance, any employee accumulating sick leave beyond 60 days shall continue to accrue sick leave at the rate of one-half day per month
+Also by ordinance, any employee accumulating sick leave beyond 60 days shall continue to accrue sick leave at the rate of one-half day per month and shall have the additional leave added to vacation leave for the following year.
+The liability for vacation pay included in these financial statements includes such sick leave accrued to December 31, 2009.

-N. Compliance with Colorado Contraband Forfeiture Act
+Compliance with Colorado Contraband Forfeiture Act